 A while back I heard Bill give a great breakdown of his time at ESPN and how he came to rise through the ranks at the company, as well as how he grew what’s now an enormous digital footprint with sites he’s created that have driven millions of unique visitors a month, millions of Twitter followers, appearances on nationally televised shows, and so on.
-Since I thought the content was really valuable, we wanted to reproduce it here in transcript form for those interested in growing a digital brand (you can get the original podcast here if you’re interested).
+Since I thought the content was really valuable, we wanted to reproduce it here in transcript form for those interested in growing a digital brand (find the original podcast, along with all of the Bill Simmons Podcast here if you’re interested).
 The transcription starts as Simmons launches into his time at ESPN, the Wesley referred to is his former co-worker Wesley Morris whom he later interviewed bit.
-H

 Wesley’s coming up in a little bit.
 Have a bunch of things to talk about with him.
 I wanted to talk about espn.com 20th anniversary.
 They’ve been celebrating it all week on espn.com.
 Had a couple pieces.
 I want to talk about my experiences with espn.com just…I get this email all the time.
 “How did they find you?
 Where did you come from?
 What’s your story?”